 UNIT OF STUDY

 The principle objective of this unit is to provide students with an introductory treatment of quantitative finance.
-Students are exposed to following key areas: consumption-based models; utility theory and mean-variance utility; choice under uncertainty; stochastic dominance; state-preference theory; theory of portfolio selection; risk neutral pricing; CAPM and arbitrage pricing theory (APT).
-Related mathematical tools are also covered by this course.
+Students are exposed to the following key areas: consumption-based models; utility theory and mean-variance utility; choice under uncertainty; stochastic dominance; state-preference theory; theory of portfolio selection; risk neutral pricing; CAPM and arbitrage pricing theory (APT).
+Related mathematical tools are also covered.
 A selection of special topics on practising financial theory in real life valuation or competition are also discussed.

 Our courses that offer this unit of study